This week we’re revisiting some of the most popular summer stories from the archives. Here’s one:

-But among the most thoughtful of these tiny moments—for diners who’ve traveled 139 miles north from the Maine border through winding back roads, or from much further afield—are handmade cooling cloths, one at each place: Laid on the back of the neck, they’re a respite from the Maine heat, and an invitation to slow down before the meal.
-A woman named Nancy, a member of the nearly all-female team, prepares them before each evening’s seating; we asked her for instructions, for re-creating a sliver of the experience at our own dinner parties.
+But among the most thoughtful of these details—for diners who’ve traveled 139 miles north from the Maine border through winding back roads, or from much further afield—are handmade cooling cloths, one at each place.
+Laid on the back of the neck or dabbed on the wrists, they’re a respite from the Maine heat and an invitation to slow down before the meal.
+Nancy, a member of the nearly all-female team, prepares them before each evening’s seating; we asked her for instructions, for re-creating a sliver of the experience at our own dinner parties.
 Here’s what she said.

 Ingredients and Supplies

 - Rosewater (10-ounce bottle)

 - Lavender (one or more stems per cloth, cut to approximately 3 inches in length)

 - Cloths [The Lost Kitchen uses 12-inch square cloths made of linen]

 - In a medium bowl, add equal parts of rosewater and room-temperature tap water.
 Set aside.
 (Note: Regardless of how many rolls you’re assembling, you’ll need at least an inch or two of liquid, 2 ounces of water and 2 ounces of rosewater.
 10 ounces of water and 10 ounces of rosewater will do 40-50 cloths.)

 - Dampen cloths with plain tap water.

 - On a clean surface, lay out 1 cloth, wrong side up.
 Fold the right-hand vertical side in toward the center of the cloth.
 Repeat with the left side.
 The result should mimic a set of doors, hinged left and right, closing in the middle.
 Next, fold the right vertical “hinge” over to meet the left vertical hinge, like closing a book.